Comté Cheese vs Mimolette Cheese

 Comté's texture can be described as "smooth; semi-hard".
 Mimolette's texture can be described as "smooth, creamy body".

-Comté Cheese has a nutty, creamy, sweet to meaty, roasted flavor.
-Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel flavor.
+Comté Cheese has a nutty, creamy, sweet to meaty, roasted taste.
+Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel taste.
 Mimolette's aroma can be described as "butterscotch".

 Appearance and Aging